ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs: Conclusion

 This paper investigates the trade-offs of parallel decoding in dLLMs.
 We provide an information-theoretic analysis and conduct case studies using synthetic list operations, examining both data distribution and decoding strategy perspectives to reveal quantitative insights into the limitations of parallel decoding.
 Building on these findings, we propose \ours{}, a new benchmark demonstrating that limitations observed in synthetic scenarios similarly manifest in real-world applications.
 Using our benchmark, we draw two key conclusions: (1) dLLMs with parallel decoding can suffer severe quality degradation in real-world scenarios, and (2) existing decoding strategies fail to adaptively adjust parallelism based on task difficulty for optimal speed-quality trade-offs.

 \paragraph{Limitations and Future Works} First, while our benchmark comprises 3 realistic categories and 17 tasks, broader coverage of real-world scenarios would be beneficial.
 Second, we primarily analyzed short output sequences to focus on fundamental characteristics, and tasks requiring longer sequences may yield different results.
-Future work could extend our analysis to long sequence generation using our adjustable-length tasks.
+While our adjustable-length tasks naturally support longer sequence evaluation and we provide a preliminary analysis in \cref{app:longer_output}, a more thorough study remains an important direction for future work.
 Finally, leveraging \ours{} to develop novel unmasking methods that address current parallel decoding limitations is an important goal.